SimOutput

 ClimaCoupler.SimOutput.get_sim_var_dict — Functionget_sim_var_dict(diagnostics_folder_path)Return a dictionary mapping short names to OutputVar containing preprocessed simulation data.
 This is used by the function compute_leaderboard.

 To add a variable for the leaderboard, add a key-value pair to the dictionary sim_var_dict whose key is the short name of the variable and the value is an anonymous function that returns a OutputVar.
-For each variable, any preprocessing should be done in the corresponding anonymous function which includes unit conversion and shifting the dates.
+For each variable, any preprocessing should be done in the corresponding anonymous function which includes unit conversion.

 The variable should have only three dimensions: latitude, longitude, and time.